vmendis/deploy-kubernetes-using-kind-on-codespaces/README.md

 As of 13.Sep.2022, I am on the Codespace Beta program.
 Hence I am not paying for the Codespaces I create.
 Beaware the costs associated running codespaces before trying the steps given in here.

+Halfway through this project I switched to using Ubuntu from Alpine.

+Observations :

+i.
+Building the Ubuntu image with the required tools was loslower swer compared to Alpine.
-Add notes about building an ubuntu docker image with docker and pusing it into dockerhub and using it. using alpine was quikcer compared to building the ubuntu image.....
+This can be speed up by building an ubuntu docker image with docker and pusing it into dockerhub and using it.

+ii.
+It was easy to enable SSHD on the Ubuntu based Codespace.
+This can be achived by adding a features section into the devcontainer.json
+ "features": {
+      "ghcr.io/devcontainers/features/sshd:1": {
+          "version": "latest"

+iii.
+After installing Prometheus related tools the load average of the Ubuntu based container went realy high.
+Becuase of load issues I switched back to using Alpine.

 A Kind kubernetes cluster with multiple Master nodes will not survive a VM shutdown and re-start.
 See https://github.com/kubernetes-sigs/kind/issues/1689